 7. Malnourishment and vitamin deficiencies

 Dysfunctional drinking leads to malnourishment and vitamin deficiencies.
 These alcohol long term effects are related to diet and lifestyle.
 This may be due partly to a poor diet, but also because nutrients are not broken down properly.
 They are not adequately absorbed from the gastrointestinal tract into the blood, and they are not used effectively by the body’s cells.
-Also, alcohol’s ability to interrupt the bone marrow’s red blood cell production and to cause bleeding from gastric ulcers may lead to the development of iron deficiency anemia.
+Also, alcohol’s ability to interrupt the bone marrow’s red blood cell production and to cause bleeding from gastric ulcers may lead to the development of iron deficiency anaemia.

 Long-term heavy drinking can cause a form of dementia that affects memory, learning, and other mental functions.
 Chronic heavy alcohol consumption, particularly during adolescence and young adulthood, can dramatically affect bone health, and it may increase the risk of developing osteoporosis, with a loss of bone mass, later on in life.
 Osteoporosis increases the risk of fractures, especially in the proximal femur of the hip.
 Alcohol interferes with the balance of calcium, vitamin D production, and cortisol levels, adding to the potential weakening of bone structure.
 People who drink excessively are more likely to fracture a vertebra than those who do not.
 Drinking high quantities of alcohol during adolescence increases the risk of osteoporosis later in life.
 Alcohol long term effects can already begin to set in during early life.